gamallo/CrossLingual/README.md

 If you want to use other train dictionaries and other languages, copy the new dictionary into the `dico` folder with the appropriate format and uncomment the line `sh run_seedTemplates.sh` in order to create new seed bilingual templates.

 ### Download and evaluate a pre-trained model
-To evalute a pre-trained model from English and Spanish Wikipedias, you can use the following script:
+To evalute an existing model pre-trained from English and Spanish wikipedias, you can use the following script:

 ```
 sh Eval.sh
 ```

-This uses a test dictionary to evaluate a pre-trained model from Wikipedia.
+This script downloads a large pre-trained model and uses a test dictionary to evaluate it.
 The evaluation scrip only considers the words including in the test dictionary, so it is not a real evaluation.

 ## How to cite
 This system participated at the Cross-Lingual task of SemEval 2017 achieving the best results among the systems that only used Wikipedia corpus as train resource: